Space-filling curves of self-similar sets (III): Skeletons: Abstract

 \section{Abstract}

 Skeleton is a new notion designed for constructing space-filling curves of self-similar sets.
-It is shown in [Dai, Rao and Zhang, Space-filling curves of self-similar sets (II): Edge-to-trail substitution rule, arXiv:1511.05411v2] that for a connected self-similar set, space-filling curves can be constructed provided that it possesses a skeleton.
+In a previous paper by Dai and the authors \cite{DaiRaoZhang15}, it was shown that for all connected self-similar sets with a skeleton satisfying the open set condition, space-filling curves can be constructed.
 In this paper, we give a criterion of existence of skeletons by using the so-called neighbor graph of a self-similar set.
 In particular, we show that a connected self-similar set satisfying the finite type condition always possesses skeletons: an algorithm is obtained here.